 Overhead

-Filling in the Gaps of the Chrome DevTools
+Filling the Gaps in Chrome DevTools

-1. Identifying impact of 3rd party scripts on pageload for a specific end user
+- Identifying impact of 3rd party scripts on pageload

-2. Identifying slow React hooks and render logic for a specific end user
+- Identifying slow React hooks and render logic

-3. Identifying my application code blocking interaction latency for a specific end user
+- Identifying my application code blocking interaction latency

 Efficiently Finding Bottlenecks by Merging Profiles

-At scale, individually inspecting potentially millions of end user profiles isn’t practical, so a way of summarizing them would be helpful.
+At scale, individually inspecting millions of end user profiles isn’t practical, so a way of summarizing them would be helpful.
 Merging all collected profiles into a single profile would effectively do this.

 Here’s what an example of what merging profiles would look like: